vedranaa/cpF2024/day1.md

     Define a variable `repeat` with value `'Yes!
 Yes!
 Yes!
 Yes!'`.
 The space should only be added between the repetitions.

-    #### Casting

-1. You have two variables, a string and and integer, as in the example below
+28. You have two variables, a string and and integer, as in the example below
     ```python
     name = 'Katja'
     age = 17
     ```
     Write the assignment which sets the value of a variable `statement` to `Katja is 17 years old`.

-1. You have a string variable, where string is representing an integer, like `number = '187'`.
+29. You have a string variable, where string is representing an integer, like `number = '187'`.
 Define an integer variable `n` with the value `187`.

-1. You have a string variable `number = '253'`.
+30. You have a string variable `number = '253'`.
 Define a float variable `n_half` with the value being the half of the value given by number.

-    #### Mixed tasks

-1. You have a string variable `year='2028'`.
+31. You have a string variable `year='2028'`.
 Define a string variable `next_year` with a value `'2029'`.
 (Note that both variables should be strings.
 Your assignment should work different years.)

-1. You have a float variable representing hours, for example for a one third of an hour it would be `h = 1/3`.
+32. You have a float variable representing hours, for example for a one third of an hour it would be `h = 1/3`.
 Define variables `hour` and `minute`...

 1. Assume you have two variables `x` and `y` with numerical values.
 Write an assignment that swaps their values.